RationaleEmotions/just-ask/README.md

 * `maxSession` - Represents the maximum number of concurrent sessions that can be supported by the On-demand Hub after which new test session requests will be queued.
-* `mapping` - Represents a set of key-value pairs wherein `browser` represents the `browser flavor` and `target` represents the name of the docker image that is capable of supporting the respective `browser`
+* `mapping` - Represents a set of key-value pairs wherein `browser` represents the `browser flavor` and `target` represents the name of the docker image that is capable of supporting the respective `browser`.
+The `target` may not be relevant to all `implementation` values (for e.g., the `target` is currently relevant ONLY for `docker` based on-demand nodes.)

+### Understanding the relevance of `implementation`
+**just-ask** currently supports two implementation flavors :

+* `com.rationaleemotions.server.DockerBasedSeleniumServer` - Indicates that for the browser in question, you would like to leverage the Docker way of spinning off nodes on demand.
+*  `com.rationaleemotions.server.JvmBasedSeleniumServer` - Indicates that for the browser in question, you would like to leverage the JVM way of spinning off nodes on demand (i.e., the on-demand node would be a new JVM process.)

 ## How to customize and use.